-32. - of which: classified as equity in accordance with applicable accounting standards - 33. - of which: classified as liabilities in accordance with applicable accounting standards - 34.
+31. Equity instruments and related share premium accounts - 32. - of which: classified as equity in accordance with applicable accounting standards - 33. - of which: classified as liabilities in accordance with applicable accounting standards - 34.
 Eligible common equity tier 1 capital included in consolidated additional tier 1 capital (including minority interests not included in row 4) issued by subsidiaries and held by third parties - 35.
-Additional Tier 1 own funds (AT1) before regulatory adjustments - Additional 7 Fier 1 own funds (AT1) before regulatory adjustment s 36.
-Bank's direct and indirect holdings of Additional Tier 1 own funds instruments ( negative value ) - 37.
-Direct, indirect and synthetic holdings of additional tier 1 own funds instruments of financial sector entities, if these entities and the institution have reciprocal participations designed to artificially increase the own funds of the institution (negative value) - 38.
-Direct, indirect and synthetic holdings of Additional Tier 1 own funds instruments of financial sector entities in which the bank does not have a significant investment (value above the 10% threshold and excluding eligible short positions) (negative value) -
+Additional Tier 1 own funds (AT1) before regulatory adjustments - Additional 7 Γier 1 own funds (AT1) before regulatory adjustment s 36.
+Bank's direct and indirect holdings of Additional Tier 1 own funds instruments (negative value) - 37.
+Direct, indirect and synthetic holdings of additional tier 1 own funds instruments of financial sector entities, if these entities and the institution have reciprocal participations designed to artificially increase the own funds of the institution (negative value) -